 Heat can blow a light bulb if the light fixture has an enclosed lens.
 If there isn’t enough airflow to disperse the heat coming from the light bulb, the trapped heat can cause bulbs to break.
 One way to alleviate this situation is to use a lower wattage bulb.
 Always check the wattage labels on any light fixture and never install light bulbs bigger than what is specified by the labels.
 Overloading the fixture with the wrong bulb can burn out the light bulb, but it will also heat the insulation around the wiring in the fixture, which could lead to a fire.

 Vibration burns out light bulbs because it shakes the filament inside the bulbs.
-Excess shaking eventually causes these tiny pieces (about the size of a hair) to break.
+Excess shaking eventually causes filaments to break.
 Light fixtures that are near doors or below areas like bathrooms, hallways, or kids bedrooms get rattled by all of the vibration from footsteps, slamming doors, or kids jumping and playing.
-One way around this problem is to make the switch to halogen light bulbs.
-Halogen bulbs are about the size of a fingertip and have thick, tightly wound filaments.
-Halogen light bulbs are not only stronger than the standard incandescent light bulbs, but they are also more efficient.
+One way around this problem is to make the switch to LED light bulbs.
+LED bulbs are not as fragile as incandescent or CFL bulbs and do not suffer from burn out.
+They are also more efficient.

 Have a question?
 Send it to us and we will do our best to answer it for you.